The purpose of this post is to show you how to take an existing open source d3 visual and create a Power BI Custom Visual from it.

 This is what the dir structure looks like in VS Code.

 You create Custom Visuals using TypeScript and d3, but d3 isn’t referenced by default in the new Custom Visual SDK.
 Here’s How to get it installed and referenced to make it visible to TypeScript.

 Go to this post for instructions on how to add d3 to your visual and then come back here: How to Add [email protected] Reference to a Power BI Custom Visual (SDK v1.2)

 1. Create a file in the “src” folder called “liquidFillGauge.js”.

 2. Copy the code from the following file into it.
 If you cloned the repo, you will have this file locally as well.

-The liquidFillGauge was originally pushed to GitHub as a stand alone d3 visual.
-I only had to change a the following two things about it for it to work with Power BI.
+The original liquidFillGauge was pushed to GitHub as a stand alone d3 visual.
+I only had to change a the following two things for it to work with Power BI.

 The premise of this exercise is to take an existing d3 visual and easily turn it into a custom visual without having to rewrite the entire thing in TypeScript.
 What I would like to do is clone the existing visual and reference it from my visual.ts file.
-In order to do that, I need to make the visual file visual in TypeScript.
-You could define all of the methods and come up with a more sophisticated definition file, but I’ve found that the following works great.
+In order to do that, I need to make the visual file visible in TypeScript by creating a TypeScript definition file and including it in my project.

-- Open tsconfig.json and add references to the liquidFillGauge.js and liquidFillGauge.d.ts files.
+1. Open tsconfig.json and add references to the liquidFillGauge.d.ts.